Operating leverage

 Weighted Average Contribution Margin

-= contribution margin of a product the percentage of the product in the product mix
+= contribution margin of a product x the percentage of the product in the product mix

 3. Calculate the break even point of the mix